-- The school's Monitoring and Evaluation Schedule sets out the school's programme for monitoring and evaluating the quality of teaching for all students including those with SEND. - Parent views are sought at Annual Reviews and through the School's ongoing Parental Surveys and feedback process. - The Full Governing Body receive annual report from Head of Inclusion.
+The school's Monitoring and Evaluation Schedule sets out the school's programme for monitoring and evaluating the quality of teaching for all students including those with SEND.
+Parent views are sought at Annual Reviews (for children with EHCPs) and termly telephone calls (K students), as well as through the school's ongoing Parental Surveys and feedback process.

+The Full Governing Body receives an annual report from Head of Inclusion.